In

 Machine Man #7.
 He began to gain experience in his criminal career working for the

+Corporation, a conglomerate of businessmen and politicians who aimed to control the criminal underworld through espionage and terrorism.
 Curtiss led the West Coast faction with a certain autonomy, and his primary mission was to find a way to replicate

 Machine-Man.
 With some knowledge acquired, it didn't take long before he founded his own company, the